Skip to content

 2 ladies sitting on armchairs talking

-Almost 70% of employees say their manager has more influence on their mental health than their doctor and as much as a partner.
+Almost 70% of employees say their manager has more influence on their mental health than their doctor and as much as a partner, opens in a new tab.
 Here we break down why and suggest effective ways you can support stressed out colleagues.

-Part of being a good manager is having the awareness that how you treat your team, and the culture you create, will have a significant impact outside the workplace, with 60% of employees saying their job is the biggest factor influencing their mental health
+Part of being a good manager is having the awareness that how you treat your team, and the culture you create, will have a significant impact outside the workplace, with 60% of employees saying their job is the biggest factor influencing their mental health, opens in a new tab

 Why should we manage mindfully?